TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 6.2 Repayments and payable interest will be made in accordance with paragraph 2 of PART I.

-7.1 The Facility Agreement and security documents contain standard restrictions, warranties and undertakings aimed at protecting Lenders and the security in each case is at an agreed level.
+7.1 The Facility Agreement and security documents contain standard restrictions, warranties and undertakings aimed at protecting the Lender and the security in each case is at an agreed level.
 We also enter into ranking agreements where applicable and may enter into side letters dealing with specific arrangements agreed with Borrowers in individual cases.
 A copy of our standard templates is available on request.

 8.1 Where the loans are to be secured, the Borrower’s obligation to each Lender will be secured against the named accounts receivable, stock-in-trade and other assets agreed with the Borrower and where the Borrower defaults in payment of the loans (or any of them) each Lender agrees that we may, as security trustee on your behalf, enforce the security against the Borrower.
 In that circumstance, you agree that we will act as security trustee on each Lender’s behalf in respect of any liability to the Lenders under the loans.